 CBI issues fresh summons to Lalu Prasad, Tejashwi in IRCTC case

-New Delhi, (IANS) The CBI on Tuesday issued fresh summons — third in this month — to RJD chief Lalu Prasad and his son Tejashwi Yadav in the ongoing probe into alleged irregularities in IRCTC hotels’ contract case.
+New Delhi, Oct 3 (IANS) The CBI on Tuesday issued fresh summons to RJD chief Lalu Prasad and his son Tejashwi Yadav in the ongoing probe into alleged irregularities in an IRCTC hotels’ contract case.

-The Central Bureau of Investigation (CBI) asked both to visit its headquarters on Lodhi Road in south Delhi on October 3 and 4, respectively, to join investigation in the case, an official said.
+“The Central Bureau of Investigation has summoned both for questioning on Thursday and Friday,” agency spokesperson Abhishek Dayal told IANS.

-The CBI’s latest move comes after Lalu Prasad and Tejashwi skipped two earlier summons.
+The CBI’s latest move comes after Lalu Prasad and Tejashwi skipped three earlier summons.

-On September 22, the CBI issued summons to the two Rashtriya Janata Dal leaders for September 25 and 26, respectively, for questioning, but they, by a written letter through their advocates, sought two weeks’ time.
+On September 26, summons were issued to the father and son for October 3 and 4.

+Earlier, the agency had summoned them on September 22 to appear before it on 25 and 26 respectively.
+But, they sought two weeks’ time.

 The CBI had summoned the former Bihar Chief Minister and son Tejashwi, who is a former Deputy Chief Minister, on September 7 as well for questioning on September 11 and 12.